cmariot/cmariot/README.md

-# Welcome to my GitHub profile !
+# Hello world ! 👋

-I'm a developer currently studying at École 42.
-Here's some information about me:
+I'm Charles, a passionate developer with a focus on machine learning and artificial intelligence.

-- 📚 I'm currently learning several programming languages, including C, C++, Python, and TypeScript.
+- 💡 I thrive on crafting elegant solutions to complex problems through software development.
+From code architecture to implementation, I enjoy the entire process.
-- 💻 I enjoy working on software development projects, especially ones that involve solving complex problems.
+- 🌱 My programming adventures have led me through languages like C, C++, TypeScript, and Python.
-- 🌱 I'm also interested in machine learning and artificial intelligence.
+- 🔭 I'm actively seeking opportunities to apply my skills and knowledge in real-world projects.
+If you have an exciting project or collaboration in mind, let's connect!

-- 🤝 I'm always open to collaborations and open-source projects.
+Feel free to explore my GitHub projects and repositories.
+Let's join forces and make something incredible together.

-Feel free to check out my projects on GitHub and contact me if you have any questions or project ideas to share !
+Connect with me if you want to chat, collaborate, or share your groundbreaking project ideas!